The Ultimate Cooling Sheets Comparison for Perimenopause Night Sweats

 Can I use these with a cooling mattress pad?

-Yes—layering a phase-change topper with moisture-wicking sheets reduced peak skin temperatures by 5.2°F in our tests.
+Yes—layering a phase-change topper check price on Amazon with moisture-wicking sheets reduced peak skin temperatures by 5.2°F in our tests.
 Just ensure your sheets have enough stretch to accommodate the added thickness.

 Bottom Line